Skip to main content

 2. Set the room as restricted for both Now and Future so students cannot generate their own sweep pass.

-1. For a small number of students, your staff can generate passes from "Hall Sweep" to the specific classroom.
+1. If you are able to make the passes for one student at a time, your staff can generate passes from "Hall Sweep" to the specific classroom.

 Did this answer your question?